daos-stack/daos/docs/tutorials/example_daos_cluster.md

 ## Create a `terraform.tfvars` file

-You need to create a `terraform.tfvars` file that contains variable values for Terraform.
+Create a `terraform.tfvars` file that contains variable values for Terraform.

-There are many variables to configure DAOS server and client configurations.
-Changes to certain variable values often require corresponding changes in other variable values.
-Depending on your use case this can become a complex topic.

 To simplify the task of setting the proper variable values for a working DAOS cluster, there are example tfvars files that can be copied to create a  `terraform.tfvars` file.

-Select one of the example files to copy to `terraform.tfvars`.
+You will need to select one of the example files to copy to `terraform.tfvars`.

-The example tfvars files are:
+The example tfvars files are

 1. `terraform.tfvars.tco.example`

+   - 16 DAOS Clients
-   16 DAOS Clients, 4 DAOS Servers with 16 375GB NVMe SSDs per server.
+   - 4 DAOS Servers with 16x375GB NVMe SSDs per server

    To use this configuration run
    ```bash